Aussieforks/aussieforks-modpack/README.md

 ### australia
 Replaces the biomes with a variety Australian ones with Australian grasses, trees and modified ore deposits.

-Fork from Josselin2/axcore that updates it for Minetest 5.5.1 (previously was targeted at 0.4.x).
+This is AussieForks' Fork, based on a fork from Josselin2/axcore that updated the mod for Minetest 5.5.1 (previously was targeted at 0.4.x).
+It now targets 5.6.1

-TODOs:
-* Colour grade bluestone.
-* Biome code de-duplication.
-* Move ABMs to LBMs or nodetimers wherever it makes sense (loot chests etc).
-* Fix submarine rarity, possibly add to more biomes.
-* Move schematics to .mts/serialized table format, generated at dev time not load time.
-* Biome enablement flags like ethereal

 * Mod author: vlapsley/demonboy
 * Fixes by: Josselin2/axcore
+* Maintainers: Blockhead & Maverick2797 (Aussieforks)
 * [Forum thread](https://forum.minetest.net/viewtopic.php?f=9&t=14412)

 ### auth_export